ese3500/final-project-sid-s-kids/README.md

 * Voltage sensing equipment
 * LCD screen
 * Potentiometer
+* Diodes for input protection

 ### 10. Evaluation

 There are two primary metrics by which we can evaluate our project: a boolean one, does it take in an arbitrary AC waveform within our bounds in and output a rectified regulated voltage or current based on the input given by the user.
 The more quantifiable way to approach this would be how fast can the system output the desired quality within some time frame.
 The boundaries and thresholds for this qualification will be something better understood in development, but an example would be, "the device can regulate to +/- 0.05V from target within 5 seconds" or something similar.
+A target, for now, before any simulation/development has begun, will be for the rectifier to be able to regulate to within 0.25V within 5 seconds.

 ### 11. Timeline

-This section is to help guide your progress over the next few weeks.
-Feel free to adjust and edit the table below to something that would be useful to you.
-Really think about what you want to accomplish by the first milestone.

 | **Week**            | **Task** | **Assigned To**    |
 |----------           |--------- |------------------- |